meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it dangerous?
 May cause some neurological and cognitive symptoms due to lack of energy stores able to be used by the brain.
 ### Would you recommend?
 I would not recommend this diet because it is not sustainable long-term.
-Although it may provide some health benefits, it is not enough
+Although it may provide some health benefits, it is not enough to separate the low carb diet as special compared to some other dietary modifications.
+However, the low carb diet does do better compared to the Atkins diet.